sorawee/fishy-completion/README.md

 In order to run the completion, the program must not have any compile-time error.
 However, this is too strict because the fact that you intend to use autocompletion probably means that the current program contains invalid identifiers (and thus compile-time errors).
 Therefore, errors that are caused by the identifier at the current position (i.e., attempting to use non-identifier macro as an identifier macro) and unbound identifiers are tolerated as special cases.
 Other errors such as unbalanced parentheses or errors in macro expansion will disable the completion.

-For version 1, the autocompletion only works on code in phase 0 and phase 1.
+As described above, for version 1, the autocompletion only works on code in phase 0 and phase 1.
 Version 2 doesn't have this restriction, but unbound identifier errors in phase higher than 1 (in different position than the current position) will not be tolerated.

 ## Demo